 MacsLive is completely administered by Yeshiva University students, with every facet of the operation—from the set up of equipment to the broadcast itself—performed by members of the Yeshiva student body.
-A typical broadcast includes play-by-play and color commentary, as well as interviews and analysis.
-With an excellent production, quality cameras, and top-notch student announcers, MacsLive hosts arguably the best basketball broadcast in all of NCAA Division III.
+A typical broadcast includes play-by-play, color commentary, and sideline reports, as well as interviews and analysis.
+With an excellent production, quality cameras, instant replay, and top-notch student announcers, MacsLive hosts arguably the best basketball broadcast in all of NCAA Division III.

 MacsLive began with under $5000 in equipment and a staff of 4, calling a radio broadcast.
 “All we had was four headsets, [and] an audio mixing board, and [we] couldn’t even go to commercial during breaks,” Cohen said.
-In 2012, MacsLive migrated to HD video, providing fans with the ultimate viewing experience.
+In 2012, MacsLive migrated to an HD video setup.